 - The transport cost and any other costs to and from the airport are at your own expense.
 Make sure you’re cool with that before you opt for this.

-- To get a free hotel voucher, you need to email firstname.lastname@example.org with your ticket number.
+- To get a free hotel voucher (and also to confirm if you qualify for a free hotel stay), you need to email email@example.com with your ticket number.

 Now that I have accomplished my mission of putting all this information out into the world, I can sleep in peace (my sheep will be slightly disappointed).